nitslaszlo/jedlik-vite-ts-template/README.md

 ## Vite.js

-[Vite.js](https://vitejs.dev/) is a new modern bundler for javascript which is blazing fast and includes many sensible defaults.
+[Vite.js](https://vitejs.dev/) is a new modern dev server for javascript which is blazing fast and includes many sensible defaults.

 ## Vue 3